PeterLenon/Stock_Options_Metrics/README.md

 ## Contact
 goshomip@gmail.com or
 https://web.groupme.com/contact/103653571/4OWCyvi9
-Thank you for your interest in Trade_It!
+Thank you for your interest in Stock_Options_Metrics!
 We hope you find it useful and we look forward to your contributions.